 Ann: I would say it’s pretty broad.
 You have a range of age groups who are interested in health and the environment.
 Whether it’s boomers who are thinking about drinking less but better and more healthfully or 30 to 40-year-olds who are having children and buying organic food for their kids, and thinking gee, I’ve got a think about myself too.
 It really spans the generations.
 And in the tasting room we see a wide range of people.

-Debbie: There are lots of different terms being used to describe green viticulture and the winemaking process these days.
-Organic, biodynamic, low intervention, sustainable, natural, raw, vegan, etc etc. Some is regulated; some not so much.
+Debbie: There are lots of different terms being used to describe ‘green’ viticulture and ‘green’ winemaking these days.
+Organic, biodynamic, low intervention, sustainable, natural, raw, clean, vegan, etc etc. Some is regulated; some not so much.
 How do you begin to make sense of it all if you’re a consumer?
 Can we work through the language…?

 Ann: Sure.
 In Canada, it’s important to know that organic is regulated.
 It’s actually Certified Organic and it’s regulated federally.
 The Canadian Food inspection Agency (CFIA) oversees the Canadian organic regime; it’s a federal standard that’s enforced by regional or provincial certifiers.